cancerberoSgx/accursed/apps/blessed-core/README.md

-just tput.js and program.js from blessed
+Based on tput.js of blessed library

 Typed and with examples